appsmithorg/appsmith-docs/website/docs/reference/widgets/rich-text-editor.md

 <dd>
 This validation feature allows you to designate the Rich Text Editor as a mandatory field.
-For instance, when the Rich Text Editor is placed within a Form widget, enabling the Required property ensures that the Form's submit button remains disabled until the Rich Text Editor is checked.
+For instance, when the Rich Text Editor is placed within a Form widget, enabling the Required property ensures that the Form's submit button remains disabled until the Rich Text Editor has some value.